 Use, Misuse, and Abuse of Substances

 In many cases, a person may use illicit or controlled substances recreationally.
 For instance, a woman may go out for drinks with friends or to a party involving certain drugs; in both cases, the woman is just looking for a good time.
 Unfortunately, it doesn’t take much for the adverse effects of these substances to take control.
-To illustrate, we need only to look at the rate of alcohol abuse.
-According to the Substance Abuse and Mental Health Services Administration, in 2018, nearly 139.8 million people in the United States use alcohol.
-Of that number, close to 14.8 million struggle with alcohol use disorder.
-That’s over 10% of the population of alcohol users.
+For example, alcohol is one of the most common sources of substance use disorder.
+It is legal, readily available, and culturally associated with many events.
+Weddings, Super Bowl parties, after-work happy hours, regular girls’ night outings – alcohol is expected and even encouraged.

 Another condition that often overtakes individuals is substance misuse.
 This term refers to using substances for purposes that aren’t consistent with medical or legal guidelines.
 In many cases, drug misuse refers to a person using prescription medications.
-The person may be taking more than their doctor prescribed, or taking a medication that a doctor prescribed to someone else.
+The person may be taking more than their doctor prescribed or taking a medication that a doctor prescribed to someone else.
+Party drugs like ecstasy or cocaine are also often misused because they get folded in with the accepted use of alcohol and become normalized as part of the regular experience of socializing despite the increased risks of dependency and risks to health and well-being.
 In many cases, misuse leads to abuse.

 When your use or misuse begins impairing your ability to function in everyday life, you may struggle with abuse.
-If you have a substance abuse condition, it’s vital to get treatment as soon as possible at a women’s treatment center, such as Women’s Recovery.
+If you have a substance abuse condition, getting treatment as soon as possible at a women’s treatment center, such as Women’s Recovery, is vital.

 An intensive outpatient program, or IOP, offers substance abuse treatment on your terms.
 In this treatment, our clinicians provide post-detox treatments and therapies to help guide women through the early parts of recovery.
 IOP allows you to rebuild life skills and begin your recovery without any major disruptions to your schedule.
 IOP is the best option for individuals who do not need or cannot attend residential treatment.